-3D Printing Trends: Five Major Developments
+3D Printing Trends: Six Major Developments

 While three decades of 3D printing may not seem particularly long in comparison to traditional manufacturing methods, additive manufacturing has been highly transformative in a wide range of industries.